MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/networkqospolicy-csp.md

 ## Related topics

-Found out the XML DDF structure to create this policy on the following links:
+Read more about the XML DDF structure to create this policy by following the links below:

 - [More Information about DDF and structure](./networkqospolicy-ddf)
 - [CSP DDF files download](configuration-service-provider-reference.md#csp-ddf-files-download).